NEOCompToronto/NEOCompetition/PROV de.md

 ### 1.1 From asset to service

-Distributed ledger platform projects (such as bitcoin, ethereum and NEO) provide the machanisms to validate the transactions of cryptocurrenies and digital assets.
+Cryptocurrency, acting as symbolic digitial assets, has already widely flourished in the financial applications such as Bitcoin, ICOs and cryptocurrency exchanges in recent years.
+Distributed ledger projects provide the decentralized censensus machanisms to validate the transactions of cryptocurrenies and digital assets.
 Recent researches of such projects are focusing on improve the performance, with the approaches of introducing new consensus algorithms, sharding, etc.

+In the real world economy, transactions of assets are only the symbol of value flow.
+The real driving factor of the value flow are the services introduced by the parties with the relationship.

-Meanwhile, application layer projects utilizes the on-chain transactions to assist off-chain services.
-With this approach, the chain is still acting for just digital asset transactions.
-The validation process of the off-chain services relies on centralized parties. eg. Storj issues the proof-of-retrievability with service receipts posted on chain, but the procedure of validation are provided by the corresponding consumer which is able and could have motivation to cheat.
+Most application layer projects utilizes the on-chain transactions to assist off-chain services.
+With this approach, the functionality of the blockchain is still limited for digital asset transactions.
+Some projects attempt to untilize on-chain information to record the service flow, but the validation process of the off-chain services relies on centralized parties, which leaves the space for malicious participates for cheeting. eg. Storj issues the proof-of-retrievability with service receipts posted on chain, but the procedure of validation are provided by the corresponding consumer which is able and could have motivation to cheat.
 SIA host nodes send shards and hash periodically to chain, but not necessary to hold the whole original copy.
-[TODO: need to study more projects as examples].

-In the real world economy, transactions of assets are only the symbol of value flow.
-The real driving factor of the value flow are the services introduced by the parties with the relationship
+Other many projects also propose "useful proof-of-work".
+Some pays the remote nodes' computational power for machine learning, but it's acutally vary hard to validate since ML gradient descent tasks does not even have accurate unique answer.
+Those who target to resolve NP-Hard problems provide the polynomial time decentralized validation potential, but most have very limited practical usage scopes.
+[TODO: need to study more projects as examples]

+### 1.2 Definitions of services-based DLT

-The value (or say, the authentic meaning of transaction) in real world ecomonic system is built upon the flow of services.
-The procedure of "Serve" means the relationship generated between two parties, in which the party Provider utilize its resource and effort to satisfy the party Consumer with its interest, and get "Reward" afterwards.
+The procedure of **Service** means the relationship generated between two parties, in which the party **Provider** utilize its resource and ability to satisfy the party **Consumer** for its interest, and get **Commitment** afterwards.

+And,

+1. Both the parties of Provider and Consumer can be

 1. The "reward" can be either another service which the provider agree to have equal value, or a particuler amount of common currency which can exchange for another "service" in the future.
 2. In the model of bullet 3, the decentralized validation of currency transaction is mature and proven by many cryptocurrency projects already.
 But **unless we can provide the decentrailized validation of the service, we cannot build the genuine decentralized economy.**